 In 2003, the College received accreditation with The Higher Learning Commission, a member of the North Central Association of Colleges and Schools.
-In 2006 permission was granted to offer an A.A. degree at a Detroit site in partnership with the Institute for Black Family Development.
-In 2007, the College successfully completed self-study evaluations for re-accreditation with The Higher Learning Commission.
+In 2017-2018, the College successfully completed assurance argument evaluations for re-accreditation with The Higher Learning Commission.

 The Doty Center was built in 2007.
 This facility is designed to accommodate large events and athletic contests.
 This multi-purpose gymnasium is named after the late Dr. Brant Lee Doty who was a professor, dean, and chancellor of GLCC.
 This building will continue his legacy of service to students and constituents in the Lansing area and beyond.
 The newest construction is the Knowles Learning Center.
-The first phase (office suite) is completed.
+The first phase (the faculty office suite) is completed.
 The Knowles Learning Center is a facility that provides opportunity for the College to expand the capacity of learning for past, current, and future students.